hinsoned/Active_Recall_Pro/README.md

 24. Monetize with Google ads (AdSense)?
 25. Create desktop app (99designs??)
 26. Create mobile app (99designs??)

+## CONTRIBUTOR INSTRUCTIONS
+- This is a good overview of GitHub desktop I suggest watching first. https://www.youtube.com/watch?v=8Dd7KRpKeaE
+- An excelent basic GitHub tutorial (Skip to 1:35) https://www.youtube.com/watch?v=CML6vfKjQss

+1. Be sure to have a GitHub profile.
+2. Download and install GitHub desktop.
+3. Go to the ARP project page and click the "fork" button.
+4. Pick yourself as the owner and click "create fork".
+You should now have your own copy of the project on GitHub.
+5. Open GitHub desktop.
+Be sure to be signed in.
+6. Click the clone button on your version of the project on GitHub and copy the URL.
+7. In Github desktop, click "file -> clone repository", paste in the project URL, and select the location to which you will save the repository.
+The files for the project should now be on your machine and in a local repository. https://docs.github.com/en/desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop
+8. Create a branch on your repository.
+9. To open a dev server version of the project, open "main.py" and run it.
+It should produce a clickable localhost link in the output.
+Click on this to open ARP in a browser window.
+10. Make your code changes.
+11. Add, push, and merge your code.
+12. When finished, submit a pull request on GitHub.

 ## RELEVANT TUTORIALS:
 1. To follow for creation of a notes App.
 Includes information on file structure, use of Flask,  and SQL integration https://www.youtube.com/watch?v=dam0GPOAvVI